stackotter/swift-bundler/README.md

 ## Documentation 📚

-The documentation is hosted on [GitHub pages](https://stackotter.github.io/swift-bundler/documentation/swiftbundler).
+The documentation is hosted on [the Swift Bundler website](https://swiftbundler.dev/documentation/swiftbundler).

 ## Installation 📦